Fodor's Expert Review Hobe Sound National Wildlife Refuge

-Nature lovers seeking to get as far as possible from the madding crowds will feel at peace at this refuge managed by the U.S. Fish & Wildlife service.
-It's a haven for people who want some quiet while they walk around and photograph the gorgeous coastal sand dunes, where turtle nests and shells often wash ashore.
-The beach has been severely eroded by high tides and strong winds (surprisingly, surfing is allowed and many do partake).
-You can't actually venture within most of the 735 protected acres, so if hiking piques your interest, head to the refuge's main entrance a few miles away on Hobe Sound (13640 S.E.
-U.S. 1 in Hobe Sound) for a mile-long trek close to the nature center, or to nearby Jonathan Dickinson State Park (16450 S.E.
-U.S. 1 in Hobe Sound).
+Nature lovers seeking to get as far as possible from the madding crowds will feel at peace at this refuge managed by the U.S. Fish & Wildlife Service.
+It's a haven for people who want some quiet while they walk around and photograph the gorgeous coastal sand dunes, where turtles nest and shells often wash ashore.
+You can't actually venture within most of the 735 protected acres, so if hiking piques your interest, head to nearby Jonathan Dickinson State Park.
 Amenities: parking (fee); toilets.
 Best for: solitude; surfing; walking.